This is a complete guide to WordPress speed optimization in 2022.

 - other web technologies

-Are all updated for some reason.
+They are all updated for some reason.
 New features, speed enhancement and other factors.

 Using older versions puts you at security risk and even slow down your website.